 An even greater improvement in his social life began when Vaark decided to build a great house.
 Again, he was part of a crew of laborers, skilled and not, and when the blacksmith came, things got more and more interesting.
-Not only was the house grand, but its enclosure was to be spectacular.
+Not only was the house grand, but its enclosure was to was spectacular.

-tk
+tk attached

 Immediately he admired the smith and his craft.
 A view that lasted until the day he saw money pass from Vaark's hand to the blacksmith's.

 The clink of silver was as unmistakable as its gleam.
 He knew Vaark was getting rich from rum investments, but learning the blacksmith was being paid for his work, like the men who delivered building materials, unlike the men he worked with in Virginia, roiled Willard, and he, encouraging Scully, refused any request the black man made.
 Refused to chop chestnut, haul charcoal or work bellows for his fires and 'forgot' to shield green lumber from rain.
 Vaark chastised them both into sullen accommodation, but it was the smithy himself who calmed Willard down.
 Willard had two shirts, one with a collar, the other more of a rag.
 On the morning he slipped in fresh dung and split the shirt all the way down its back, he changed into the good collared one.
 Arriving at the site, he caught the blacksmith's eye, then his nod, then his thumb pointing straight up as if to signal approval.
 Willard never knew whether he was being made fun of or complimented.
 But when the smithy said, "Mr. Bond.
 Good morning," it tickled him.
 Virginia bailiffs, constables, small children, preachers-none had ever considered calling him 'mister'-nor did he expect them to.
 He knew his rank, but did not know the lift that small courtesy allowed him.
 Joke or not, that first time was not the last because the smithy never failed to address him so.
 Chuckling to himself, Willard understood why the girl, Florens, was struck silly by the man.
-He probably called her 'miss' or 'lady' when they met in the wood for supper-time foolery.
-That would excite her, he thought, if she needed any more than just the black man's grin.
+He probaM thought with still rankled by the status of a fue of black versus himself but he could do. so there was nothing he could defend against follows blacks indentured labor from free so his could his feet.